geandev/solid/README.md

 # Example of S.O.L.I.D and Good Practices
-## This project was built with the goal to show a few of the most used patterns, good practices of programming and the practical application of S.O.L.I.D concepts .
+This project was built with the goal to show a few of the most used patterns, good practices of programming and the practical application of S.O.L.I.D concepts .

-### **---------What is S.O.L.I.D?-----------**
+### **What is S.O.L.I.D?**
 SOLID is a concept promoted by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin), also known as Uncle Bob, that aggregates five programming design principles with the aim of making the application code more readable, expandable and maintainable.
 The word "SOLID" is a acronym that means:
 * **S** -> Single Responsability Principle